 The goal of this book is to show how to build and manage a food safety department that is tasked with ensuring food safety within a food retail business.
 The experiences of the author as the head of Food and Product Safety at Chick-fil-A will be used as the model.Get it now

 This volume identifies gaps in the assessment, management, and communication of food allergen risks.
 Chapters showcase best practices in managing allergen risks at various stages of the food chain, including during food manufacture/processing; during food preparation in food service, retail food establishments, and in the home; and at the point of consumption.Get it now

 This book covers all aspects of PCHF, including the legislation's intent, applications to ensure safe food production, and resources to keep up-to-date on new food safety hazards and regulatory guidance.
 Written for food safety professionals and food business leaders, its emphasis on what the retail food industry needs to know about PCHF make it an indispensable resource for organizations buying food from companies required to demonstrate compliance with PCHF.Get it now

-Here you will find a collection of featured articles where Active Food Safety is mentioned.
+Here you will find a collection of featured articles written and published by our expert advisors.
 Click through to continue reading each article.

 Hal King, founder, and CEO of Public Health Innovations LLC, is this year’s recipient of the Food Safety Leadership Award from NSF International.NSF International, a global public health, and safety organization, announced King as this year’s recipient Wednesday at the 20th annual Food Safety Summit.
 The summit, at the Donald E. Stephens Convention Center in suburban Chicago, wraps up today.Read More